jamesleeht/GTFAQBot/readme.md

-# Workshop - Building a .NET bot
+# GTFAQ Workshop - Building a .NET bot

 This tutorial will show you how to setup a FAQ bot using the Microsoft Bot Framework and LUIS.AI as a natural language processing service.